 We noted that the dentists and the dental nurses were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
 There were systems in place to monitor this.

 The practice ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions, including sterilising and X-Ray equipment, electrical and mechanical appliances.

-The practice had a fire safety procedure, which was reviewed regularly and a fire safety risk assessment was in place and this was kept under review.
+The practice had a fire safety procedure, which was reviewed and discussed with staff regularly during practice meetings.
+Improvements were needed so that the practice fire safety risk assessment was kept under review.
 Records showed that fire detection and firefighting equipment such as fire extinguishers and emergency lighting systems were regularly tested and serviced.
 There was a fire evacuation procedure in place and staff who we spoke with were aware of these procedures.